Application, Fees & Funding

 Funding for students from the rest of the UK

-Tuition fees for students from Wales, Scotland, Northern Ireland, the Channel Islands or the Isle of Man starting in 2013 are £8,750.
-Tuition fees will increase with inflation each year.
+Tuition fees for students from Wales, Scotland, Northern Ireland, the Channel Islands or the Isle of Man starting in 2016 are £9,000.
+Tuition fees may be subject to an annual increase.

 You can apply for support towards your fees and living costs through your home government.
 Visit the following websites for further information: